cappuccino/cappuccino/README.md

 # Cappuccino: Build Desktop-Class Web Applications

-> **✨ Project Status: Active Development & Node.js Transition**
+> **✨ Project Status: v1.5.0 Baseline & Upcoming v2.0.0 Toolchain**
+>
 > Cappuccino has been under continuous development since 2008 and is actively maintained.
-A major transition to a modern, **Node.js-based toolchain** has recently been finalized.
-The current release is a production-ready Release Candidate, with a formal release scheduled for 2026.
-It is stable, fast, and ready for new projects.
+This v1.5.0 release establishes the new resolution-independent Aristo3 theme as the baseline.
+While Aristo2 remains included, using it requires explicitly setting the theme descriptor.

+> For users seeking a complication-free alternative who wish to avoid the Aristo3 work entirely, the legacy-1.4.0 branch provides an unambiguous freeze point.
+Please note, however, that this legacy branch is not guaranteed to receive any future bug fixes or improvements.

+> Active development is now focused on the upcoming v2.0.0 release, which will transition the full toolchain to Golang and the platform-native binaries it produces, leaving Node.js and npm behind.

 ## Why Use Cappuccino?